starwing/lpath/README.md

 > `"Windows m.n Build bbbb"` on Windows systems, `m` is the major
 > version, `n` is the minor version, and `bbbb` is the build number.

+- `path.fs.binpath() -> string`
+> get the file path of current execuable file.

 - `path.fs.getcwd() -> string`
 > get the current working directory.

+- `path.fs.realpath([comp]) -> string`
+> return the real path after all symbolic link resolved.
+On Windows, on
+> systems before Vista this function is same as path.abs(), but after
+> Vista it also resolved the NTFS symbolic link.

 - `path.fs.chdir([comp]) -> string`
 > change current working directory to `[comp]`.